-- Ocular injury - eye injury is very common in midface trauma and may be present in as many as 30% of cases.
-Examine the lids (not forgetting the tear drainage ducts) and the globe as well as the function of the eye - see separate article Examination of the Eye.
+- Ocular injury - eye injury is very common in midface trauma.
+Examine the lids (not forgetting the tear drainage ducts) and the globe as well as the function of the eye - see the separate article on Examination of the Eye.
 Particular points to note (in both eyes) include:

 - Other injury - look for and exclude potential cervical or head injury.

 Note that extraocular muscle entrapment can cause an oculo-cardiac reflex leading to collapse.
 Muscle entrapment can also cause nausea and vomiting.

 - A plain X-ray of the skull is basic - standard views are facial, occipitomental and submento-vertical.
 Interpretation may be difficult - systematically check for:

 - The orbital outline - the droplet sign shows soft tissue prolapsing into the maxillary sinus in an orbital floor fracture.